awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 + Specify an IAM role for your tasks in the task definition\.
 You can create a new task definition or a new revision of an existing task definition and specify the role you created previously\.
 If you use the classic console to create your task definition, choose your IAM role in the **Task Role** field\.
 If you use the AWS CLI or SDKs, specify the Amazon Resource Name \(ARN\) of your task role using the `taskRoleArn` parameter\.
 For more information, see [Creating a task definition using the new console](create-task-definition.md)\.
 **Note**
 This option is required if you want to use IAM task roles in an Amazon ECS service\.
 + Specify an IAM task role override when running a task\.
 You can specify an IAM task role override when running a task\.
 If you use the classic console to run your task, choose **Advanced Options** and then choose your IAM role in the **Task Role** field\.
 If you use the AWS CLI or SDKs, specify your task role ARN using the `taskRoleArn` parameter in the `overrides` JSON object\.
-For more information, see [Run a standalone task](ecs_run_task.md)\.
+For more information, see [Run a standalone taskRun a standalone task using the new console](ecs_run_task.md)\.

 **Note**
 In addition to the standard Amazon ECS permissions required to run tasks and services, IAM users also require `iam:PassRole` permissions to use IAM roles for tasks\.